 120 UCAS Tariff points from a minimum of 3 A Levels or equivalent qualifications to include 40 points from a science related subject.
 (Biology, Human Biology, Chemistry, Sport Science, Psychology are accepted)

-A Level: BBB to include a grade B from a science related subject.
+A Level: BBB to include a B in a Science related subject.
 (Biology, Human Biology, Chemistry, Sport Science, Psychology are accepted)

-BTEC Extended Diploma: Distinction, Distinction, Merit in a science related subject containing natural science components.
+BTEC Extended Diploma: Distinction, Distinction in a science related subject containing natural science components.

-This programme also requires a minimum of 3 GCSEs at grades A*-C, including English, Maths and Science, or equivalent qualifications, such as Functional Skills Level 2.
+This programme also requires a minimum of 3 GCSEs at grades 4 or above including English, Maths and Science, or equivalent qualifications, such as Functional Skills Level 2.

 The University accepts a wide range of qualifications as the basis for entry and do accept a combination of qualifications which may include A Levels, BTECs, EPQ etc.